NIC Logo

 Make sure that all kit supplies and disposable materials are taken with you.

-This concludes the National-Interstate Council of State Boards of Cosmetology, National Advanced Practice Ethics Practical Examination.
+This concludes the National-Interstate Council of State Boards of Cosmetology, National Esthetics Advanced Practice/Master Practical Examination.

 Thank you for your participation.